 Information/documentation about a disability is essential to understanding the functional challenges that students, faculty, or staff members with medical conditions, sensory disabilities, psychological/emotional challenges, or learning difficulties are experiencing.
 This information may come from different sources, but begins with the individual's own report and is supplemented by medical information from clinical providers, educational evaluations, faculty observations, or from other support systems that can shed light on the challenges that need to be addressed.
-This information then helps the Office of Disability Services use it's expertise and experience to determine the type of accommodations and services needed.
+This information helps the Office of Disability Services use it's expertise and experience to determine the type of accommodations and services needed.

 Our process begins with a conversation where we learn more about you and discuss the areas where you may need accommodations or support.
 We discuss possible solutions that may involve specific services, individualized accommodations, referrals for medical care or treatment, or learn strategies for academic success, job performance, utilizing resources, or improving social participation.

 Information from an outside licensed professional will be required when it is necessary to determine appropriate accommodations or services.
 If you do not have a provider or this is a new area of concern, you are more than welcome to meet with the Disability Services Director to get things started.